 ELLI’s attributes and ease of use

-ELLI has 2 more vital attributes … it tracks changes in your students’ profiles as their responsiveness to learning changes AND it is highly sensitive to the learning environment.
+ELLI has some valuable attributes … it tracks changes in your students’ profiles as their responsiveness to learning changes AND it is highly sensitive to the learning environment.
 It doesn’t pigeon-hole the student learner but their learning profile changes with them.

-Input: students answer an on-line questionnaire using their well-practised on-line skills, are excited to be doing something with an immediate result, don’t have to think about too much with only 4 possible, repeated answers, to every question ∙ very like me ∙ quite like me ∙ a little like me ∙ not like me.
+Input: students answer an on-line questionnaire.
+Each question has only 4 possible, repeated answers, ∙ very like me ∙ quite like me ∙ a little like me ∙ not like me.

 Output: an immediate, but simple, spidergraphic with a student-friendly single page explanation.
-Students can then have fun discussing notes with one another and their teachers.
+Students can then learn more about their profile by discussing it with one another and their teachers.

 Patterns of learning; what can you discover?

 Take a look at the sort of patterns that emerge from an ELLI spidergraphic, what they tell you about students, what they might help your students to do for themselves and how you might use them with your students.

 John is in Year 10 and has always been recognised by his teachers as one of their more reluctant learners.